GRC Planters - Advantages

 GRC is Thinner & Lighter

 Glass Reinforced Concrete (GRC) is essentially concrete but differs from traditional concrete through the addition of alkaline resistant glass fibres that provide significant additional flexural and tensile strength.
-However, due to the amazing properties of GRC, the walls of GRC planters can be made significantly thinner than what is required for traditional cast concrete planters to achieve the same or greater strength.
-Often manufactured to a wall thickness of around 1.5 to 2 cm, GRC planters can therefore be much lighter than precast concrete products.
+Therefore, due to the amazing properties of GRC, the walls of GRC planters can be made significantly thinner than what is required for traditional cast concrete planters to achieve the same or greater strength.
+Often manufactured to a wall thickness of around 1.5 to 2 cm, GRC planters can be much lighter than precast concrete products.
 This is where the term lightweight concrete comes from.

 GRC is Durable